-Bachelor Degrees and Graduate Courses
+Regional Higher Education Center (Bachelor Degrees and Graduate Courses)

 You can take bachelor's degree courses right here on our campus.
 Onondaga Community College supports the educational programs of other colleges and universities by providing classroom space for instruction.
-In the case of Keuka College, you can earn a bachelor's or master's degree.
+Through many of these partnerships you can earn a bachelor's or master's degree.